supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 In this task, you will work with structured and unstructured string fields with KQL statements.

-1. Change the Time range to **Last 24 hour** in the Query Window.
-This will limit our results for the following statements.

 1. The following statement demonstrates the **extract** function, which gets a match for a regular expression from a source string.
 You have the option to convert the extracted substring to the indicated type.
 In the Query Window, enter the following statement and select **Run**:

     ```KQL